Razushi/Razushi.dev/CODEX.md

   - LocalStorage keys: `epithet-theme` (theme), `epithet-accent` (accent color, if set elsewhere).
   - Applies CSS variables `--accent-highlight`, `--accent-teal`, `--accent-copper` to the chosen accent; default is the CSS value of `--accent-highlight`.
   - Sets `data-theme` on `<html>` and `data-theme-state` on the toggle for icon switching (sun/moon/star).
 - Vignette effect: `.site-shell` adds gradient overlays at the bottom; JS toggles `vignette-bottom-hidden` when scrolled to the end.
+Pages can pass `pageId` to `BaseLayout` to add a body class (e.g., `/blog` uses `page-blog` to disable the vignette).
 - Hero sections (`.hero`) use a grid with vertical centering; inline padding on hero sections was removed and is managed in CSS.

 ## Theming & Styles (`src/styles/palette.css`)